Skip to Main Content Jump to Main Content

 Get a kick out of the sports fields, playgrounds, and BBQ area that make Pier 5 the ultimate hub for active park goers.

-About Pier 5
+Pier 5 Playground

 Not in the mood to break a sweat?
 Not to worry: cheer on your team from beneath the spectator benches.
 Or plan a picnic on our 30-foot wide promenade for a meal with magnificent views of lower Manhattan, Governors Island, and New York Harbor.